roosterMAP/notes/blackhole.md

 \int \frac{dr}{|r-r_0|}
 $$

 diverges.
-This describes a geodesic that asymptotically approaches a limiting orbit, such as a spherical photon orbit.
+This describes a geodesic that asymptotically approaches a limiting orbit, such as the spherical photon orbit mentioned in the section above.

-Thus, the dangerous surfaces are not ordinary zeros of $R$ and $\Theta$, but true singularities such as $\rho^2=0$, or coordinate singularities such as $\Delta=0$ when using a chart that is not regular at the horizon.
+Thus, the dangerous surfaces are not ordinary zeros of $R$ and $\Theta$, but true singularities such as $\rho^2=0$, or coordinate singularities such as $\Delta=0$ when using a chart that is not regular at the horizon (like using retarded time for an ingoing path).

-Lets shift out focus to the coordinate singularity at $\Delta=0$ in the $\dot{u}$ and $\dot{\phi}$ equations.
-You might be thinking "why did we bother transforming to ingoing Eddington-Finkelstein cordinates if it doesnt remove divergence at the horizons?
-Wasnt that the point?"
+Lets shift our focus to the coordinate singularity at $\Delta=0$ in the $\dot{u}$ and $\dot{\phi}$ equations.
+You might be thinking "why did we bother transforming to ingoing Eddington-Finkelstein coordinates if it doesn't remove divergence at the horizons?
+Wasn't that the point?"
 The truth is that making the metric regular at the horizons does not guarantee the geodesic equations are also regular.

 Thankfully the fix is quite simple.
 First we can re-express  $\dot{u}$ and $\dot{\phi}$ as: